 Since day 1 of its launch, PlayStation 5 (PS5) is going through a lot of errors, bugs, system glitches which become huge each and every day.
-Meanwhile, plenty of players are getting affected recently where the console turns on automatically.
+Meanwhile, plenty of players is getting affected recently where the console turns on automatically.
 If you’re also facing the same problem, you can follow this guide on How to Fix PS5 Randomly Turning on by itself issue.

 Although it’s one of the common and major issues right now for the PlayStation 5 users, there is nothing to worry about because we’ve provided some useful steps or tricks to resolve this problem.
 Initially, affected players may start thinking that a system configuration or bug is causing such an issue.
 But that’s not the case at all.